 Bitcoin presents a compelling investment case when viewed through the lens of traditional wealth management.
 Allocating just 5% to bitcoin substantially improved the risk adjusted returns of a traditional investment portfolio, increasing 3-, 5-, and 10-year annualized returns by 700-1,000 basis points while adding no measurable risk to the portfolio."

-RLCM has studied these results, as well as those of other comparable areas of research, and has concluded, as we say in our mission statement, that, managed responsibly, a measured allocation to Bitcoin and other cryptocurrencies within a portfolio's overall investment strategy can be both appropriate and beneficial to clients willing to educate themselves and add this new asset category to their managed portfolios.
+RLCM has studied these results, as well as those of other comparable areas of research, and has concluded, as we say in our mission statement, that managed responsibly, a measured allocation to Bitcoin within a portfolio's overall investment strategy can be both appropriate and beneficial to clients willing to educate themselves and add this new asset category to their managed portfolios.

-Richard Lees, author of this article, has attained the Certified Digital Asset Advisor (CDAA) designation.
+Richard Lees, author of this article and portfolio manager for RLCM clients, has attained the Certified Digital Asset Advisor (CDAA) designation.